berttejeda/ansible-taskrunner/README.md

 Note: You'll need to pre-install a python distribution for the Windows MSI release.
 Not yet sure if I am doing something wrong or if that's by design.
-I lean towards the former :|
+I lean toward the former :|

 <a name="more-examples"></a>